data-skeptic/blog/episodes/2017/parallel-algorithms.md

 While a lot has been written and shared about scaling up computer infrastructure to handle more in parallel, not as much attention has been paid to the computational complexity perspective on parallel algorithms.

 Are there certain problems which can be solved in polynomial time by a cluster of parallel computers that cannot be solved in polynomial time by a single-threaded system?
 Currently, we do not know.
 At a high level this is similar to the open conjecture [P vs NP](https://dataskeptic.com/blog/episodes/2017/p-vs-np).
-We call this question $NC$ vs $P$ or $P=NC$?
+We call this question $NC$ vs $P$ or $P = NC$?

 $NC$ stands for Nick's class, named after one of the most influential researchers in this area, [Nick Pippenger](https://en.wikipedia.org/wiki/Nick_Pippenger).
 If you read the formal definition of $NC$, it is the set of problems that are efficiently solvable by circuits with polylogarithmic depth and polynomial size.
 I'll break down each piece of that independently.